iamjimtaylor/iamjimtaylor/_posts/2016-03-27-how-to-get-back-into-coding.md

 ## So back to coding...

 I won't get into technical detail here of how.
-I'll save that for later posts broken down into more gradual detail.
+I'll save that for later posts broken down into more granular detail.

 I wanted to launch a small site for myself as quickly as possible.
 I decided to start with a content first approach and focus on the aesthetics later on.
 I could of used Umbraco CMS to upload and manage my content as I've been working it for around 5 years now.
 But like I said, I wanted something to play with, something new...